ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 == Changelog ==
+= 3.3 =
+* Design of settings page improved.
+* The preview section added on settings page.
+* Added option for setting custom size of icon.
+* Table of settings that saved in DB optimized.
+* Names of icons optimized.
+* Translations updated.
+* Readme for translations updated.
+* Image of the donate button changed.
 = 3.2 =
 * Added the Readme.txt file for translation contribution.
 * Added global constant for plugin text-domain.